lilactown/helix-date-field-example/README.md

 0. `date-field` and `date-range` components implement the style and structure to display the right UI based on props passed to it.
 They have no local state.
 1. Validation logic is handled locally within these components.
-   1. `date-field` contains the logic for checking the date format and showing an error message
+   1. `date-field` contains the logic for checking the date format
    2. `date-range` contains the logic for checking that the start and end dates are in ascending order
    3. Each component reports its `valid?` state via its `on-change` handler so that parent components can track it as needed.
+2. `date-field` takes an `:error` prop which shows an error message when present.
+This way, `date-range` can control whether to show the invalid date message or the invalid range message beneath each `date-field` according to its own display logic.
-2. The state of the fields is maintained in the top-level `main-panel` component so that the `submit-button` component can clear it on press.
+3. The state of the fields is maintained in the top-level `main-panel` component so that the `submit-button` component can clear it on press.
 These are passed via props.